Comic Strip Spread

 Change, cycles, destiny, luck, opportunity, karma, adaptability, transition, impermanence, evolution.

-Card 3: The Empress
+Card 5: The Magician

 Symbolism: